 This clause was introduced as clause 5.2.2 in version 3.2.
+It was renumbered to 5.2.3 in version 11.0.

 5.3.
 Prevention of spam

 5.3.1.
 Members will not send or promote the sending of spam and will take reasonable measures to ensure that their facilities are not used by others for this purpose.